Skip to content

 cf.tool_make_animation_gif(n)

 where n is the last frame number.
-This command is the same for both matplotlib and plotly.

 Example